Restaurants in North End

 north-end

 Up And Adam runs a North End walking food tour in Boston since 2017.
-Six stops, lighter pace, small-group format with a North End local guide; the tour for a slower walk.
+Six stops, lighter pace, small-group format with a North End local guide.

 Tip: Smaller groups (8 max) than the bigger tours.
 The cannoli stop alternates between Mike's and Modern based on the day.